w3f/polkadot-spec/docs/id-glossary.md

 - The Merkle value of node ${N}$.

 $\textrm{ChildrenBitmap}$
-- The binary function indicating which child of a given node is present in the trie.
+- The binary function indicates which child of a given node is present in the trie.

 ${sv}_{{N}}$
 - The subvalue of a trie node ${N}$.

 **Child storage** <br/>
-- A sub storage of the state storage which has the same structure although being stored separately
+- A sub storage of the state storage which has the same structure, although being stored separately

 **Child trie** <br/>
 - State trie of a child storage